 Scott and Dan hit up the comics racks from 48 years ago!

-(Keep in mind that comics came out on multiple days back then — as has become the case now.
-So these are technically the comics that went on sale between July 25 and July 31.)
+(Keep in mind that comics came out on multiple days, so these are technically the comics that went on sale between Oct.
+30 and Nov.
+5.)

 Dan Greenfield, editor, 13th Dimension

 Adventure Comics #437, DC.
 The Spectre by Jim Aparo on the cover and Michael Fleisher, Russell Carley and Ernie Chan on the inside.